-Well, April is National Child Abuse Prevention Month.
-To mark the occasion every year, I devote one blog post that will help you protect your loved ones from a nightmare crime that affects one-in-four girls and one-in-six boys.
+I’m a former member of the board of directors of the Philadelphia Children’s Alliance, so this month, National Child Abuse Prevention Month, is particularly meaningful to me.
+To mark the occasion every year, I devote one blog post that will help you protect your loved ones from the nightmare crime of child sex abuse.
 Fortunately, we can do something about this national tragedy.
-Let’s begin with how you can recognize child molesters and, then, we’ll look at actions you can take.